AI Guides

 OpenAI uses them internally for boring stuff like daily issue triage, summarizing CI failures, writing commit briefings, and hunting bugs somebody added last week.
 An automation can call a skill too, so you fire $skill-name instead of pasting a giant wall of instructions into a schedule nobody will ever update.

 Claude Code gets to the same place through scheduling and hooks.
-You can run a prompt on an interval with /loop, schedule a cron task, fire shell commands at certain points in the agent lifecycle with hooks, or push the whole thing to GitHub Actions if you want it to keep running after you close the laptop.
+You can run a prompt on an interval with /loop, set recurring work with /schedule, fire shell commands at certain points in the agent lifecycle with hooks, or push the whole thing to GitHub Actions if you want it to keep running after you close the laptop.
 Same idea: define an autonomous task, give it a cadence, and let the findings come to you.

 Worktrees — so parallel doesn't turn into chaos